 This course provides students with an overview of computer fundamentals including an investigation of hardware, software, Microsoft Windows, operating systems and essential applications.
-Additionally, students will explore working online, and the impact of computing and the Internet on society.
-Application based topics include word processing and spreadsheets as well as email and presentation tools.
-Special attention is given to information technology and communication for the allied health profession.
-Prerequisites: None
+Additionally, students will explore

 CS1100 CUSTOMER SERVICE AND COMMUNICATIONS IN HEALTHCARE SETTINGS 3.0 SEMESTER CREDITS

 This course focuses on understanding the importance of communication and customer service as a healthcare professional.
 Students develop interpersonal communication skills while also examining problem solving strategies unique to the healthcare environment.
 Additionally, the role of technology in customer service within healthcare settings is covered.
 Prerequisite: HT1200